 - 2 cups green split peas soaked for 4+ hours

-- 4 cups of vegetarian or chicken for non-veg broth
+- 4 cups vegetarian broth or chicken for non-veg broth

 - 2 large handfuls of chopped kale ribs removed